 - A CEO or Staff doesn’t have the time to visit a studio.

-- When location takes significant part in company’s brand and identity.
+- When location takes a significant part in the company’s brand and identity.

-Where and how Corporate Headshots can be used and the purposes they serve, in corporate/business involvement:
+Where and how Corporate Headshots can be used and the purposes they serve, in a corporate/business involvement: